About this listing

 Built in 1872, the deRosset House is named for the family who owned it for the first 120 years.
 The house is on the campus of the University of the South in Sewanee, Tennessee.
-It has been totally renovated over the past eighteen years.
+It has been renovated over the past eighteen years.
 We offer comfortable private rooms by the night or whole house rentals for large groups.
 We pride ourselves on comfort, in fact, one friend calls this "the napping house".
-Six private rooms share two full baths on the second floor of this informal home.
+Five private rooms share two full baths on the second floor of this informal home.
+There are two additional half baths on the first floor.

 The deRosset House is .4 miles from All Saints' Chapel, one block from the School of Theology campus, one mile from the Memorial Cross, an easy stroll to the village of Sewanee, and the wonderful local restaurants, galleries, post office and bank.
 We are walking distance to everything Sewanee!